 How can I prepare for Lobby Day?

-Attend a webinar to learn about Lobby Day and the animal protection legislation you will discuss with your legislators.
+Attend a webinar to learn about Lobby Day and the animal protection legislation you will discuss with your legislators (you will receive the information/links when you register).
 This is not required, but is highly recommended as a great way to get all the info you would like prior to Lobby Day.
-Advance registration required (to both the webinar and Lobby Day).

 What is the Lobby Day schedule?

-Registration: Check-in begins at 10:15 am in the Great Hall on the 2nd floor of the State House.
-Plan to allow extra time for traffic, parking, and State House security.
+Registration: Check-in begins at 10:00 am in the Great Hall on the 2nd floor of the State House.
+Please allow time for traffic, parking, and State House security.

 Speaking program: 11:00-11:45 am